-The Company generated cash from operations of \$205.2 million, \$181.6 million, and \$170.4 million in fiscal 2020, 2019, and 2018 respectively.
+The Company generated cash from operations of \$352.2 million, \$205.2 million, and \$181.6 million in fiscal 2021, 2020, and 2019 respectively.
+The increase in cash generated from operating activities in fiscal 2021 as compared to fiscal 2020 was mainly a result of an increase in year over year operating income of \$79.9 million and a \$29.3 million benefit to operating cash from year-over-year changes in operating assets and liabilities as well as a non-cash stock-based compensation expense of \$16.6 million.
 The increase in cash generated from operating activities in fiscal 2020 as compared to fiscal 2019 was mainly a result of higher GAAP earnings and lower accounts receivable balances in fiscal 2020, which were partially offset by the gain on investments included within earnings.
-The increase in cash generated from operating activities in fiscal 2019 as compared to fiscal 2018 was mainly the result of higher depreciation and amortization and adjustments to available-for-sale securities included with our GAAP earnings, partially offset by a reduction in GAAP earnings.